apexskier/httpauth/README.md

 sessions and context packages to implement a user authorization system for web servers written in Go.

+Multiple user data storage backends are available, and new ones can be relatively easily implemented.

 Using [bcrypt](http://codahale.com/how-to-safely-store-a-password/) for
 password hashing.